Mustapha Haida: Martial arts career

 Haida fought for the WAKO Intercontinental title against Madické Kamara.
 He won the fight by a fifth round KO.

 Mustapha unsuccessfully challenged for the ISKA Oriental Rules title held by Karim Ghajji, losing by a unanimous decision.

 Haida fought in the Venum 72.5 kg Dragons Tournament.
 In the semifinals he scored a first round KO victory over Kader El Kaamouchi, and in the finals won a unanimous decision against Michael Krcmar.

 He won the ISKA World Oriental Rules 72.5 kg title with a unanimous decision win over Johane Beausejour.

-Haida participated in the Kunlun Fight 75 kg Contender Tournament, but lost in the semi finals to Miao Chenlei.
+Haida participated in the Kung Fu World Championship – 75 KG Contender Sanda Tournament but lost in the semi-finals to Miao Chenlei.

 He was scheduled to challenge Regian Eersel for the ONE Lightweight Kickboxing title at ONE Championship: Fists Of Fury 3.
 Eersel won the fight by unanimous decision.

-Haida faced Arian Sadikovic at ONE: Winter Warriors II on December 17, 2021.
+Haida faced Arian Sadiković at ONE: Winter Warriors II on December 17, 2021.
 He lost the bout via unanimous decision.